Academic Services

 Advising Structure

-There are seven advising clusters comprised of 5-10 majors that are similar in nature.
-A student who has declared a major is assigned an academic advisor from that cluster and a faculty advisor in their specific major (some majors may assign faculty advisors after students are admitted to their program).
-To view the majors in each cluster, visit this website.
+Within ARCC, there are seven advising clusters comprised of 5-10 majors that are similar.
+A student who has declared a major is assigned an ARCC academic advisor from that cluster and a faculty advisor in their specific major (some majors may assign faculty advisors after students are admitted to their program).

 Roles of Academic and Faculty Advisors:

-Academic Advisors: An academic advisor provides holistic and comprehensive academic and career advising for students in a specific advising cluster.
+ARCC Academic Advisors: An ARCC academic advisor provides holistic and comprehensive academic and career advising for students in a specific advising cluster.
 They provide students with guidance regarding course selections, graduation requirements, major exploration, academic policies and procedures, referrals to other campus resources, and High Impact Practices.
-Academic advisors collaborate with faculty advisors and career counselors to serve students.
+ARCC academic advisors collaborate with faculty advisors and career counselors to serve students.

-Students must see an academic advisor at the following times:
+Students must see an ARCC academic advisor at the following times:

-• Students must meet with their academic advisor prior to registration for fall and spring semesters.
-Students are encouraged to discuss summer and winterim courses with their academic advisor.
+• Prior to registration for fall and spring semesters.
+Students are encouraged to discuss summer and winterim courses with their academic advisor,

-• All students must consult with an academic advisor prior to withdrawing from a course or withdrawing from the university.
+• Prior to withdrawing from a course or withdrawing from the university.

 Advising Responsibilities